-- 5.1.
-We employ a number of techniques to identify and to prevent or manage Conflicts including: - a) Physical and electronic information barriers to stop and control the flow of information between certain parts of the business - b) Monitoring to ensure proper functioning of the information barriers

-- Systems to monitor activities undertaken or proposed to be undertaken and to assess whether such activities may give rise to Conflicts - d) A Reputational Risk Review Process for the escalation of Conflicts that fall outside of established Conflicts-resolution procedures - e) Provision of internal guidance and training to relevant personnel to raise their awareness of Conflicts and how to deal with Conflicts when they arise and - f) The maintaining by divisions or business units within the Credit Suisse Group of registers which set out potential Conflicts that may exist relevant to that division or business unit, together with relevant mitigating policies and procedures - 5.2.
-In addition, there are various other policies and processes in place that address Conflicts at all levels within the Credit Suisse Group.
+- 5.1 We employ a number of techniques to identify and to prevent or manage Conflicts including: - a. physical and electronic information barriers to stop and control the flow of information between certain parts of the business; - b. monitoring to ensure proper functioning of the information barriers; - c. systems to monitor activities undertaken or proposed to be undertaken and to assess whether such activities may give rise to Conflicts: - d. a Reputational Risk Review Process for the escalation of Conflicts that fall outside of established Conflicts-resolution procedures: - e. provision of internal guidance and training to relevant employees to raise their awareness of Conflicts and how to deal with Conflicts when they arise; and - f. the maintaining by certain divisions or business units within the Credit Suisse Group of registers which set out potential Conflicts that may exist relevant to that division or business unit, together with relevant mitigating policies and procedures. - 5.2 In addition, there are various other policies and processes in place that address Conflicts at all levels within the Credit Suisse Group.
 These include, for example, Information Barriers, Personal Account Trading, Outside Business Interests, Gifts and Entertainment, New Issues Allocation and the Independence of Financial Research.